jaimedelacruz/fullReg_wfa/README.md

 Just rename the eigen-3.3.7 folder to eigen3 and the code should compile.

 ## Usage
-We refer to the commented example.py file that is included with the distribution.
+We refer to the commented example that is included with the distribution.
-We have also prepared an example with a real SST/CRISP dataset that can be found in the example_CRISP/ folder.
-Simply run invert_crisp.py.
-That example is also extensively commented.
-We also have included an example that makes use of the spatially-regularized Levenberg-Marquardt (invert_crisp_spatially_regularized.py).

 ## Citing
 These routines were developed and used as part of the study by [de la Cruz Rodriguez & Leenaarts in prep.](bla).
 If you find these routines useful for your research, I would appreciate it the most if that publication is cited in your paper.